nightscout/trio-docs/docs/EN/operate/build.md

 * Click Submit for Review
 * Under the Builds section, click the Build that says Waiting for Review
 * Click Remove from Review
 * Under the left menu for External Testing, click the minus sign next to the group you created up above.
 You can now delete this External Testing group.
-You can select the Delete the group and its testers from this app option and then click Delete
+You can select the Delete the group option and then click Delete
 * Next time you build via the Browser, you should see the branch and commit info under What to Test in Testflight

 ## Update Open-iAPS with GitHub